yesobo/NodeRESTwithExpress-SequelizeMySql/README.md

 TODO:
 =====

-- On daos branch, continue testing the MongoDBConnector with mocha class on dao_test.coffee.
-CANNOT STABLISH CONNECTION WITH MONGOHQ, EVEN AT mongoHQdb branch
+- On daos branch, continue testing the MongoDBConnector with mocha class on dao/dao_test.coffee. timeout -> POSSIBLE CAUSE: watching the last added traces at dao.coffee, the constructor's authentication (constructor) is executing AFTER the find method's call.

 - Test return error codes.